polineniavinash/Terraform_samples/README.md

 This Repo consists of various terraform codes.

-Mostly codes are for AWS and some codes are for GCP.
+Most of the codes are for AWS and some codes are for GCP.